HatulaPro/shmedit/README.md

     - `Ctrl + Z`: Undo. *Warning*: Called commands are not undo-able.
     - `Ctrl + U`: Switch to default mode.
+    - `Ctrl + N`: Complete word.
+Press `Up` or `Down` to change the current word, and enter to write.
+Any other key to cancel.
     - `Ctrl + C`: Start command mode.
     - `Ctrl + O`: The command 'o: ' will be set, to allow users to open files more easily.
     - `Ctrl + F`: The command 'f: ' will be set, to allow users to get to `find` mode more easily.